SAGUMEDREAM/ReverieDreams/CHAGELOG.md

 # 🌙 Gensokyo: Reverie of Lost Dreams - Changelog

+# 0.6.5+26.1.2
+* Fixed a server crash caused by OpenYSM compatibility.
+* Fixed a missing translation key for the Guidebook's Back button.
+* Added a Beverage Brewing page to the Guidebook.
+* Increased the speed of danmaku projectiles.
+* Most weapons have now been buffed.
+* Added a keybind for toggling STG Shooting Mode.

 # 0.6.4+26.1.2
 * Added full integration and compatibility support for Sparkle-Morpher
 * Merged additional UI information for NPC-type entities